akhila-ashokan/akhila-ashokan.github.io/_posts/2020-05-17-Airflow-OIDC.md

 excerpt_separator: <!--more-->
 ---

-# In this post, we will go through how to configure keycloak authentication on Airflow

-Airflow comes with many authentication options.
+# Airflow comes with many authentication options.
 I thought I would document the steps I took to configure a custom provider, Keycloak, for Airflow authentication.
 This tutorial assumes you have Airflow configured on your system and know client credentials for Keycloak authentication.

 <!--more-->